 Hebrews 4:12 says, "The word of God is living and active, sharper than any two-edged sword, piercing to the division of south and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart."

-We can benefit from the counsel and the power of the Bible, but we must remember its primary purpose: to reveal God, His character, and His desire to have a relationship with the people He created.
+We can benefit from the counsel and the power of the Bible, but we must remember the primary purpose of the Bible is to reveal God, His character, and His desire to have a relationship with the people He created.

 What is the Bible?